carlosesilva/backstopjs-webdiff/README.md

 # backstopjs-webdiff

-BackstopJS script to read a list urls from `.txt` file and compare them across 2 different environments.
+Wrapper script around BackstopJS to read a list urls from a `.txt` file and compare them across 2 environments in a single command.

 ## Requirements